Assess Situation & Resources

 You can assess the situation by collecting information about what's going on.
 For any decision, it can be any of the information you can collect relevant to what needs to be decided.
 In business, perhaps this is data.
 In your home finances, it might be collecting all of your financial statements, budget, and assets.
 In incident management, this may be done by one or more field observers who collect intel and pass it along.

 Situation assessment and situational awareness are about what’s happening all around you.
-Walking in the dark at night, or riding a subway?
+An example from The Before (pre-pandemic): walking in the dark at night, or riding a subway?
 Wearing headphones impairs your situational awareness.
+Now that we're in the pandemic, situational awareness when you're out walking around anywhere takes on a whole different dimension.

 In the information age, keeping up to speed on the current situation is increasingly challenging.
 There are tons of data points – it’s easy to get information overload.
 Balance and perspective are critical to avoiding analysis paralysis.